 Tours, activities and experiences bookable on Tripadvisor, ranked using exclusive Tripadvisor data including reviews, ratings, photos, popularity, user preferences, price, and bookings made through Tripadvisor.

 What travellers are saying

-It is on the river, so you get a nice view over looking our riverWritten 20 March 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+- Full of history and the best Australian church I have visited.
+It matches anything we have seen in Europe.
+A must see experienceWritten 1 June 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.